 TCP and UDP

-The TCP and UDP are transport layer protocol that handles data communications between terminals in an IP network.
-The TCP is a connection-oriented protocol and UDP is a connectionless protocol.
+The TCP and UDP transport layer protocols handle data communications between terminals in an IP network.
+The TCP is a connection-oriented protocol, and UDP is a connectionless protocol.

 TCP

 Transmission Control Protocol (TCP) tracked the packet transmission from source to destination.
-For example, sending a software file to someone or downloading a software from website make sure it is 100% delivered or downloaded.
+For example, sending a software file to someone or downloading software from a website ensures it is 100% delivered or downloaded.
 WhatsApp is another example of TCP, it is used TCP as transmission control protocol.
-It is not only informed the user about the receipt of the messages but also if those messages have seen and reproduced.
-The TCP, has three basic operations:-
+It informs the user about the receipt of the messages and if those messages have been seen and reproduced.
+The TCP has three basic operations:-

-- Numbering and tracking segments transmitted to a specific destination from a specific application
+• Numbering and tracking segments transmitted to a specific destination from a particular application

-The understanding of difference between UDP and TCP is very important.
-Understanding of work procedure of each protocol as well as implementation of reliability features and how they track the conversation.
+Understanding the difference between UDP and TCP is very important.
+Understanding the work procedure of each protocol, the implementation of reliability features, and how they track the conversation.

 Establishing a Session

-TCP is a connection-oriented protocol which negotiates and establishes a permanent session between the source and destination devices earlier to forwarding any data.
-Throughout the session establishment, the devices check for the amount of traffic that can be forwarded at a specified time, and the communication data between the two can closely manage.
+TCP is a connection-oriented protocol which negotiates and establishes a permanent session between the source and destination devices before forwarding any data.
+Throughout the session establishment, the devices check for the amount of traffic that can be sent at a specified time, and the communication data between the two can be closely managed.

 Reliable Delivery

-It is possible for a segment to become corrupted or lost, as it transmitted over the network.
+A segment can become corrupted or lost as transmitted over the network.
 The reliability ensures each sending segment must arrive at the destination.

 Same-Order Delivery

-Data can arrive in the wrong order due to multiple routes on the network with different transmission rates and speed.
-TCP make sure resembling the segments back into the correct order using numbering and sequencing.
+Data can arrive in the wrong order due to multiple routes on the network with different transmission rates and speeds.
+Using numbering and sequencing, TCP ensures the segments are back in the correct order.

 Flow Control